himanshusahu06/gRPC-microservices/README.md

 2. **Server streaming** - server pushes multiple response to clients over single TCP connection.
 3. **Client streaming** - client pushes multiple request to server over single TCP connection.
 4. **Bidirectional streaming** - both client and server exchange multiple request and responses over single TCP connection.
+    * The two streams operate independently, so clients and servers can read and write in whatever order they like.
+    * The order of messages in each stream is preserved.

 ![types of gRPC APIs](./images/gRPC-api-types.png)